oliverklee/ext-seminars/Documentation/UsersManual/RolesRelatedToEventRecords/Index.rst

 **Organizers** can be listed on the event list view and the single view.
 Each event must have at least one organizer.
-The organizers receive an e-mail when someone signs up for an event (or when someone unregisters).
-The first organizer is used as the sender for the e-mails to the attendees.
-So each organizer must have a valid e-mail address.
+The organizers receive an email when someone signs up for an event (or when someone unregisters).
+The first organizer is used as the sender for the emails to the attendees.
+So each organizer must have a valid email address.

 **Attendees** are the front-end users who are signed up for an event.